hargroa2/AlgorithmStudy/JavaScriptCardio/studyguide.md

 ### 8. push()

 - Adds zero or more elements to the end of an array.
+- arr.push(element1, element2, ..., elementN):
+  - Takes in an arbitrary number of elements to add to the array
+- This method changes the original array and its length

 ```
+let city = ["New York", "Madrid", "Kathmandu"];
+city.push("London");
+console.log(city);

+// Output: [ 'New York', 'Madrid', 'Kathmandu', 'London' ]
 ```

 ### 9. pop()